nmc-costa/HIcode/README.md

 Connect with fellow data science and engineering enthusiasts, and be part of the HIcode community.
 Share your experiences, ask questions, and stay up-to-date with the latest advancements in collaborative coding.

-- Use issues [Discord Server](https://discord.gg/hicode) to engage in discussions and seek support.
+- Use [issues](https://github.com/nmc-costa/HIcode/issues) to engage in discussions and seek support.

-- Make pull request [Twitter](https://twitter.com/hicode) for .
+- Make [pull requests](https://github.com/nmc-costa/HIcode/pulls) to share your insights and improvements to enhance the codebase further.

-## Custom HIcode services
+## Sponsorship

+Currently being tested in large projects.

+We value the support of our community in advancing collaborative data science and engineering.
+If you believe in the mission of HIcode and would like to contribute to its development and maintenance, consider becoming a sponsor os contact us for custom services.
+Your support enables us to enhance the codebase, expand our resources, and provide ongoing support to the community.

-**Contact Services**: For custom HIcode in your business, contact me at <linkedin.com/in/nuno-m-c-da-costa-a14a4349>.
+- **Contact Services**: For custom HIcode in your business, [linkedin](linkedin.com/in/nuno-m-c-da-costa-a14a4349).

+- **Patreon**: Show your commitment by becoming a patron on [Patreon](https://www.patreon.com/hicode).

+- **Open Collective**: Contribute to HIcode's sustainability by sponsoring us on [Open Collective](https://opencollective.com/hicode).
+Your donations help us cover project-related expenses and support ongoing improvements.

+- **GitHub Sponsors**: Support the HIcode project through GitHub Sponsors and help us maintain its quality and accessibility.
+Visit our [GitHub Sponsors](https://github.com/sponsors/hicode) page to explore sponsorship options.

+Your sponsorship not only assists in driving the development of HIcode but also ensures its availability as a free and open-source resource for the wider community.
+We are immensely grateful for your support!

+*Please note: HIcode is committed to transparency and accountability.
+All sponsorship funds are used responsibly to enhance the project and its associated community resources.*

 ## License